uriel1998/agaetr/docs/README.md

 online services.**

+#TODO - REWRITE ALL THIS
+- need to have
+single url
+--queue
+--url
+defaults to VALUE of url as LAST passed var
+--dry-run

 * (Optional) Call `rss_preprocessor.sh`.
 * `agaetr_parse.py` to pull down new articles from feeds.
 * `agaetr_send.sh` to send *a* post to the activated social media services